HS2 in Buckinghamshire and Oxfordshire

 The Chalfont St Giles headhouse will fit into the surrounding landscape, taking inspiration from the style of local barns and other agricultural buildings.
 The design uses a simple range of materials inspired by local agricultural and industrial buildings.
 The building colour and detail blend into the landscape.

-Learn more about the Chalfont St Giles headhouse or read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire
+Read about the HS2 works and developments taking place in Buckinghamshire and Oxfordshire

 Amersham headhouse